ai4os/ai4-papi/README.md

 ```bash
 uvicorn main:app --reload
 ```

+We also provide a [Dockerfile](./docker/Dockerfile) to run the API with SSL.

 Here follows an overview of the available methods.
 The :lock: symbol indicates the method needs authentication to be accessed and :red_circle: methods that are planned but not implemented yet.